Global envelope tests for spatial processes: Simulation study

 \subsection{Simple hypothesis testing: power comparison and the choice of the interval $I$}

 We started our power comparison of the tests in Table \ref{Table:testnames} using the simple CSR hypothesis.
-The power of tests also depends on the choice of the interval $I=[r_{\min},r_{\max}]$, so we fixed $r_{\min}$ and estimated the power with respect to the increasing upper bound $r_{\max}$ in two different scenarios.
+The power of tests depends on the choice of the interval $I=[r_{\min},r_{\max}]$, so we fixed $r_{\min}=0.005$ and estimated the power with respect to the increasing upper bound $r_{\max}$ in two different scenarios.
 In the first scenario, small distances are expected to lead to the rejection of the null hypothesis, and thus the tests should be able to reject the null hypothesis for a small upper bound.
 In the second scenario, intermediate distances are expected to lead to rejection and the tests should not be capable of rejection for a small upper bound.
-We studied both scenarios for repulsive (Strauss (250, 0.6, 0.02) and Strauss (250, 0.6, 0.05)) and clustered (MatClust (200/0.2, 0.015, 0.2) and MatClust (200/3, 0.15, 3)) patterns (see Section \ref{sec:ppmodels} for the specifications of the models).
+We studied both scenarios for repulsive (Strauss(250, 0.6, 0.02) and Strauss(250, 0.6, 0.05) with interaction radii 0.02 and 0.05) and clustered (MatClust(200/0.2, 0.015, 0.2) and MatClust(200/3, 0.15, 3)) patterns (see Section \ref{sec:ppmodels} for the specifications of the models).
+The expected number of points for the Mat{\'e}rn processes was 200, while it was approximately 220 and 150 for the two Strauss processes, respectively.
+The first Mat{\'e}rn process had tiny clusters (disc radius $R_d=0.015$) with expected number of points 0.2, i.e.\ only part of the realized ``clusters'' had $\geq 2$ points, while in the second process, the expected number of points in a cluster with a much larger disc radius $R_d=0.15$ was 3.
+Typical realizations of the processes are shown in Figure \ref{fig:intervalIstudy_expatterns}.

-For each of the four models, the powers were estimated from 100 realizations and for each test, $s=1999$ simulations were performed.
+For each of the four models, the powers were estimated from 100 realizations.
 The results are shown in Figures \ref{fig:choiceL} and \ref{fig:choiceJ} for $T(r)=\hat{L}(r)$ and $T(r)=\hat{J}(r)$, respectively.
 The power curves for the studentized deviation tests and for the MBD test are omitted from the figures to simplify the presentation because the performance of these tests was very similar to that of the directional quantile tests and the MHRD test, respectively.